 Location, Location, Location

 Per my intro, we’re not into shopping.
 Instead we routinely head to Gardens by the Bay (a 20-minute walk), the ArtScience Museum (20 minutes), Chinatown (15 minutes), Arab Street (30 minutes) and Little India (35 minutes).
 The hotel is at the center of everywhere we want to go.
 And right around the hotel are the famous Merlion fountain, the marina, and a lot of street food (we’re partial to Makansutra Gluttons Bay).
-We particularly like renting Segway miniPROs and e-scooters and exploring the area.
+We particularly like renting Segway miniPROs and e-scooters and exploring the area – there’s a rental location just a minute or so from the hotel.

 I love that the Fullerton Hotel incorporates kid-friendly elements on three levels.
 First, there are the amenities like kid-sized bathrobes.
 Second, there are always kid gifts waiting in our room at check-in, from stuffed bears to crafts to cookies.
 And third, the hotel’s mascot is a teddy bear, dressed in a Postmaster’s uniform as a nod to the hotel’s history.
 I’ve stayed in a lot of luxury hotels and I’ve never seen one as playful as the Fullerton.
 And I love that every kid guest receives an ice cream pass for a free daily ice cream in the lobby.